basnijholt/nijho.lt/content/post/mindroom/index.md

 After stepping away for a while, I'm picking MindRoom back up—but with a healthier relationship this time.
 The codebase supports 8+ AI model providers ([OpenAI](https://openai.com/), [Anthropic](https://www.anthropic.com/), [Ollama](https://ollama.com/), [Groq](https://groq.com/), [Google](https://ai.google.dev/), [OpenRouter](https://openrouter.ai/), [DeepSeek](https://www.deepseek.com/), [Cerebras](https://cerebras.ai/)), and the core architecture is solid.
 That said, few people besides me have actually tried it so far—and I'd like to change that.
-There's already a Docker Compose file and an [example repository](https://github.com/basnijholt/mindroom) to get started, but I want to make it even simpler.
+There's already a Docker Compose file and a [starter repository](https://github.com/basnijholt/mindroom-stack) to get started, but I want to make it even simpler.

 What I want to focus on:
 - **Skills system**: Building an ecosystem of reusable agent behaviors (already partially implemented with OpenClaw-compatible format)